ferlatte/babytools/README.md

 ### Hand me down clothing

 Don't buy baby clothes; get them from friends who desperately want to get rid of them.
-Bonus: they are already stained, so you can stop worrying about keeping your baby impeccibly stylish and start worrying about keeping the robots running and taking naps.
+Bonus: they are already stained, so you can stop worrying about keeping your baby impeccably stylish and start worrying about keeping the robots running and taking naps.

 ### [Boon Lawn Countertop Drying Rack](http://smile.amazon.com/Boon-Lawn-Countertop-Drying-Green/dp/B004OR1DTC)